Liquid Penetrant Testing vs Guided Wave Testing — Choosing Between PT and GWT

 Typical Workflow

-- 1.Start with PT to Surface crack detection on any non-porous material
+- 1.Run PT first to surface crack detection on any non-porous material — its strength is works on virtually any non-porous material.

 Benefits of Combined Approach